 - Make a Cardinal Commitment: a service commitment to a program or organization that continues throughout your three quarters in Branner.

 - Active involvement and participation in Branner based public service activities throughout the academic year.
-This will include two Service Scholar Community Conversations (in Branner Hall) each quarter, explorations of the six Pathways of Public Service, and at least one direct service activity with the Branner community during the year.
+This will include participation in five Service Scholar Community Conversations (in Branner Hall), exploration of the six Pathways of Public Service, and engagement in at least one direct service activity in the local community with the Branner community during the year.

 - Participation in a one-day off campus service field trip at the start of Winter Quarter.
-Participation in a one-day off campus service field trip at the start of Winter Quarter.
-(January 11, 2020)
+(January 9, 2021)

 - Participation in the Service Scholar Reflection Event at the end of the Spring Quarter.
 (Date TBD)

 - A commitment to ethical and effective service.

 - A commitment to creating a reflective and supportive public service community in Branner Hall.